TeamSwordphin/Google-Batch-Translator/README.md

 # Google Batch Translator
  For mainly translating large JSON files from different languages using the Google Translate API.
+A simple python script.